 Find it: Field 45

 The mack daddy of Dodger Stadium fare, this stand crops up in a few locations and slings some of the ballpark’s more memorable items.
-This is where you’ll find the Cheet-O-Lote, which is, yes, roasted elote covered in Flamin’ Hot Cheetos and cotija; classic Dodger Dogs; Doyer Dogs, which come smothered with chili, nacho cheese, jalapeños and onions; the so-craveable garlic fries; Doyer Fries, topped with the trappings of a Doyer Dog; and soft serve.
+This is where you’ll find classic Dodger Dogs; Doyer Dogs, which come smothered with chili, nacho cheese, jalapeños and onions; the so-craveable garlic fries; Doyer Fries, topped with the trappings of a Doyer Dog; beer; esquite; and soft serve.
 Whew.

 Find it: at Field 22, Field 23 and Top Deck 6

-Hit this spot for smoked wings cooked in a Jim Beam whiskey sauce, in addition to a few other snackables—namely pork belly tacos and pulled pork sliders—as well as draft beer and a few highball cocktails.
+Hit this spot for smoked wings cooked in a Jim Beam whiskey sauce, in addition to a few other snackables—namely pork belly tacos and pulled pork sliders—as well as draft beer and a few highball cocktails on draft.

 Find it: in Right Field Plaza

 Because the more stuffed-in-buns things we eat, the better.
-Here, the trademark sweet Hawaiian rolls accompany BBQ platters (of pork and beef), and there’s now even a New England-style lobster roll featuring a King’s Hawaiian bun, served with kettle chips.
-This is also a spot for grabbing Dole Whip, BBQ pork nachos, a special Hawaiian BBQ-flavored Dodger Dog (pictured), and a giant platter of sticky wings.
+Here, the trademark sweet Hawaiian rolls accompany BBQ platters (of pork and beef), plus act as the buns for pulled pork sliders.
+This is also a spot for grabbing Dole Whip, aguas frescas, the new Dodger Sausage, BBQ pork nachos, a special Hawaiian BBQ-flavored Dodger Dog (pictured), and a giant platter of sticky wings.
 Mahalo, Dodgers fans.

 Find it: at Left Field Plaza

-One of the stadium’s top new items also comes served between buns—and fresh ones, at that.
-The tortas utilize bread from La Princesa Bakery, which gets delivered to the ballpark on game days.
-From there, they get stuffed with nopales, carne asada or pulled chicken, and beans, crema, cilantro and onions.
+One of the stadium’s top new items goes long, and this is one of the only spots to find it.
+The new Going Yard Sausage is 16.5 inches long (we hope you brought your appetite) and features a jalapeño, bacon and cheddar sausage that's topped with roasted corn, avocado relish, grilled onions and crema.
 This is also where you can catch specials such as ropa vieja, pastrami fries (pictured) and secret-menu crab cake sandwiches.
-Best follow chef Ryan Evans or Dodger Stadium Food on social media to stay in the know about that rotating menu.
+Best follow chef Ryan Evans or Dodger Stadium Food on social media to stay in the know about that rotating specials menu.

 Find it: Field 48; Loge level 133 and Reserve Level 4

-If carne asada fries served in a collectible blue Dodgers helmet don’t interest you, what are you doing even reading this guide?
-LA Taqueria serves this—one of the stadium’s most fun options, hands down—as well as margaritas on tap, nachos in a souvenir helmet, bacon-wrapped hot dogs and hot churros.
+If carne asada fries served in a collectible blue Dodgers helmet don’t interest you, what are you doing eating at the stadium?
+LA Taqueria serves this—one of the team's most fun and branded dining options, hands down—as well as margaritas on tap, nachos in a souvenir helmet, burritos, tempeh nachos and hot churros.
 C’mon!
 Hot churros!
 How are you going to argue with that?
-At the express outposts, snag nachos, carne asada fries and even vegan nachos.
+At the express outpost, snag nachos, carne asada fries, vegan nachos, burritos and beer.

-Find it: Reserve 17, with LA Taqueria Express locations at Field 10 and Lodge 163
+Find it: Reserve 17, with an LA Taqueria Express locations at Field Lodge 163

 Where do you go for the stadium’s most clog-your-arteries-good eats?
 Think Blue BBQ, home of the massive pulled pork burrito.
-It’s also where you can snag a pulled pork Dodger Dog, pulled pork nachos, smoked chicken wings, regular Dodger Dogs and, of course, garlic fries.
+It’s also where you can snag the new al pastor-inspired Dodger Sausage, plus pulled pork Dodger Dogs, pulled pork nachos, fried chicken buckets, smoked chicken wings, cotton candy, regular Dodger Dogs and, of course, garlic fries.